lapicidae/tvs-scraper/README.md

 * **`TvsLeanScraper` Class:** Encapsulates all scraping logic.

 * **`fetch_url` Method:** Responsible for fetching URLs and HTTP-level error handling.
 It uses `functools.lru_cache` for in-memory caching of HTTP responses and implements a custom file-based caching mechanism with content consistency checks, including `Content-Length` (as a fallback when a 304 status is not received), as well as ETag/Last-Modified.

-* **`_get_channel_list` Methode:** Extrahiert die Liste der Kanäle und integriert sich mit dem dateibasierten Cache für Kanallistendaten.

-* **`_get_schedule_for_channel_and_date` Methode:** Extrahiert Programminformationen für einen bestimmten Kanal und Tag und integriert sich mit dem dateibasierten Cache für tägliche Sendeplandaten.

-* **`parse_program_details` Methode:** Extrahiert zusätzliche Details von den Programm-Detailseiten.
-Die HTML-Inhalte für Detailseiten profitieren vom In-Memory-Caching der HTTP-Antworten.

-* **`_process_channel_day_schedule` Methode:** Eine Hilfsmethode, die den Abruf und das Parsen für einen Tag und Kanal orchestriert, einschließlich der anwendungsspezifischen Retry-Logik und der Interaktion mit dem dateibasierten Cache.

-* **`_proactive_cache_cleanup` Methode:** Eine Methode zur proaktiven Bereinigung veralteter oder nicht mehr relevanter Cache-Dateien für alle Kanäle und Daten, einschließlich des Entfernens leerer Kanal-Unterverzeichnisse.

-* **`generate_xmltv` Funktion:** Erstellt die XMLTV-Ausgabedatei.

-Bei Änderungen an der TVSpielfilm.de-Webseite müssen möglicherweise die CSS-Selektoren in der `TvsHtmlParser`-Klasse aktualisiert werden, um die korrekten Elemente zu finden.
+It explicitly forces UTF-8 decoding of the response text.

+* **`_get_channel_list` Method:** Extracts the list of channels and integrates with the file-based cache for channel list data.

+* **`_get_daily_cache_filepath` Method:** Constructs the file path for the daily schedule JSON cache.

+* **`_load_daily_json_cache` Method:** Loads processed JSON data from the daily data cache, along with ETag, Last-Modified, Content-Length, and the timezone it was cached with.
+Checks if the data is fresh based on its internal timestamp and TTL.
+Also deletes cache files for past days (if `--keep-past-cache` is not set) and for dates beyond `MAX_DAYS_TO_SCRAPE` from the current date.

+* **`_save_daily_json_cache` Method:** Saves processed JSON data to the daily data cache, including HTTP ETag, Last-Modified, Content-Length headers, and the timezone used for XMLTV time formatting.

+* **`_process_channel_day_schedule` Method:** A helper method that orchestrates fetching and parsing for a day and channel, including application-specific retry logic and interaction with the file-based cache.
+It prioritizes fresh data from the local JSON cache.
+If stale or missing, it performs a conditional HTTP GET to check for updates.
+If the cached data's timezone differs from the requested one, timestamps are reprocessed.

+* **`_proactive_cache_cleanup` Method:** This method for proactive cleanup of old or irrelevant cache files for all channels and data, including removing empty channel subdirectories, cache files for channels no longer targeted, and daily cache files outside the relevant time period.

+* **`generate_xmltv` Function:** Creates the XMLTV output file.

+Should changes occur on the TVSpielfilm.de website, the CSS selectors in the `TvsHtmlParser` class may need to be updated to find the correct elements.